-- Store the kit and reagents at 2-8°C. Calibrators and Controls should be stored 1. protected from moisture and light in the original bag with desiccant.
+- Store the kit and reagents at 2-8°C. Calibrators and Controls should be stored protected from moisture and light in the aluminium pouch with desiccant.
 Stable at 2-8°C until expiry date stated on the label.
-Make sure that the plastic bag remains sealed during storage. - 2.
-We recommend that the Blood Spots (Calibrators and Controls) should be preferably stored at -20°C with desiccants when not in use for prolonged periods. - Unopened reagents will retain reactivity until expiration date shown on the label.
-Do 3. not use reagents beyond this date. - 4.
-Microtiter wells must be stored at 2-8°C. Once the foil pouch has been opened care should be taken to seal it tightly again. - Equilibrate all kit components to ambient temperature (18-25°C) before use.
-5. - 6.
-Avoid extended exposure to heat and light.
+Make sure that the aluminium pouch remains sealed during - We recommend that the Blood Spots (Calibrators and Controls) should be preferably stored at -20°C with desiccants when not in use for prolonged periods. - Unopened reagents will retain reactivity until expiration date shown on the label.
+Do not use reagents beyond this date.

+- Unopened test kits should be stored at 2-8°C upon receipt.
+The test kit may be used throughout the expiration date of the kit.
+Refer to the package label for the expiration date. - Microtiter wells must be stored at 2-8°C. Once the pouch has been opened care should be taken to seal it tightly again.
+We recommend you use up all wells within 4 weeks after initial opening of the pouch. - Equilibrate all kit components to ambient temperature (18-25°C) before use. - Avoid extended exposure to heat and light.